stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar keys use`

 Set the default identity that will be used on all commands.
-This allows you to skip `--source-account` or setting a environment variable, while reusing this value in all commands that require it
+This allows you to skip `--source-account` or setting an environment variable, while reusing this value in all commands that require it

 **Usage:** `stellar keys use [OPTIONS] <NAME>`